Testwell CTC++

 the same place as the original linking would have generated

+it.
 Normally real programs are

 not built by explicitly issuing compile and link commands.
 Instead